comfyjase/DoctestTestAdapter/README.md

 🔎 You can create pull requests for bug fixes or new features for review.

 ## 📃 License
-DoctestTestAdapter is licensed under the [MIT License](./LICENSE.txt).
+Test Adapter for Doctest is licensed under the [MIT License](./LICENSE.txt).

 ## 🙌 Thank you!